How To Turn Your Chickens’ Droppings Into Manure

 It can all be used

 Unlike some other types of manure, chicken manure is too strong to use straight on your flower beds or vegetable patches.
-It will burn the roots or other parts of your flowers and crops, and can also contain harmful bacteria that can cause illness if ingested.
+It will burn the roots or other parts of your flowers and crops and can also contain harmful bacteria that can cause illness if ingested.
 This is why it needs to be composted!

-While you can put the chicken droppings straight on a bed in autumn and cover it with dry leaves that will moult through the winter, your best shot is probably to be patient and let it mature in a separate place.
+While you can put the chicken droppings straight on a bed in autumn and cover it with dry leaves that will molt through the winter, your best shot is probably to be patient and let it mature in a separate place.

 Whether you do a weekly clean or pick up droppings in your Eglu every day, everything in the coop can be put straight onto your compost, including the bedding.
 Adding the bedding helps create the correct ratio or carbon (bedding) and nitrogen (droppings) needed to break down plant matter and waste.
 As chicken droppings are extremely high in nitrogen, you will probably want to add a larger ratio of other plant matter than you would in a normal compost.
 Dried leaves from the garden will make a great addition.